Dennis TurriffPhD PEng

 laser flash thermal diffusivity analysis (LFA)

-quantitative thermal analysis (DSC, TGA, dilatometry)
+quantitative thermal analysis of reactions and melting/solidification (DSC, TGA, dilatometry)

 - Natural Sciences & Eng.
 Research Council (NSERC) PhD Scholarship PGSD 3 (2004-07).